Newsletter Subscribe

 Our guide to what's on in Hobart this weekend will give you plenty of reasons to leave the house.

-Hobart in winter still crackles with bold flavours, fiery hues, and electric energy — even as Dark Mofo slips back into the shadows for another year.
-While the festival may be over, its spirit lingers in pockets of magic around the city.
-From glowing red-lit spaces to nude solstice swims, Hobart remains a magnetic escape.
-So bundle up, embrace the chill, and uncover the best of Hobart this weekend.
+Hobart in winter is something to behold.
+The city crackles with bold flavours, fiery hues, and electric energy — even as Dark Mofo slips back into the shadows for another year.
+While the crowd-drawing festival may be over, its spirit lingers in pockets of magic around the city as we embrace the cool evenings and crisp mornings.

-5/118 Elizabeth Street, Hobart
+104 Bathurst Street, Hobart

-Arcangelo Sassolino at MONA (Image Credit: Oliver Varenne – MONA)
+Arcangelo Sassolino at MONA (Image Credit: MONA)

-MOLTEN STEEL, SUSPENDED GLASS & THE ART OF TRANSFORMATION: in the end, the beginning — Arcangelo Sassolino at MONA
+In the end, the beginning — Arcangelo Sassolino at MONA

 Industrial materials meet elemental force in this jaw-dropping MONA exhibition from Italian sculptor Arcangelo Sassolino.
 Think: steel melting mid-air, glass straining under rock, and tyres squeezed to breaking point.
 Using heat, gravity and immense pressure, Sassolino explores change as a moment of truth — a flash of destruction, renewal and transformation.
 It’s physical.
 It’s philosophical.
 It’s like nothing you’ve seen before.